vuongducphuong/documentation/content/applications/productivity/calendar/outlook.rst

 .. warning::

-   Odoo highly recommends testing the Outlook calendar synchronization on a test database and a test email address (that is not used for any other purpose) before attempting to sync the desired Outlook Calendar with the user's production database.
+   Leansoft highly recommends testing the Outlook calendar synchronization on a test database and a test email address (that is not used for any other purpose) before attempting to sync the desired Outlook Calendar with the user's production database.

-   If the user has any past, present, or future events on their Odoo calendar before syncing their Outlook calendar, Outlook will treat the events pulled from Odoo's calendar during the sync as new events, causing an email notification to be sent from Outlook to all the event attendees.
+   If the user has any past, present, or future events on their Leansoft calendar before syncing their Outlook calendar, Outlook will treat the events pulled from Odoo's calendar during the sync as new events, causing an email notification to be sent from Outlook to all the event attendees.

-   To avoid unwanted emails being sent to all past, present, and future event attendees, the user must add the events from the Odoo calendar to the Outlook calendar before the first ever sync, delete the events from Odoo, and then start the sync.
+   To avoid unwanted emails being sent to all past, present, and future event attendees, the user must add the events from the Leansoft calendar to the Outlook calendar before the first ever sync, delete the events from Odoo, and then start the sync.

-   Even after synchronizing the Odoo Calendar with the Outlook calendar, Outlook will still send a notification to all event participants every time an event is edited (created, deleted, unarchived, or event date/time changed), with no exceptions.
+   Even after synchronizing the Leansoft Calendar with the Outlook calendar, Outlook will still send a notification to all event participants every time an event is edited (created, deleted, unarchived, or event date/time changed), with no exceptions.
 This is a limitation that cannot be fixed from Odoo's side.

-   After one user syncs their Outlook calendar to the Odoo database, unwanted email notifications are unavoidable because the first synchronized user's events will be in the Odoo Calendar.
-If the Odoo database is shared amongst multiple users, and another user wants to sync their Outlook calendar with Odoo Calendar, Outlook will again pull the existing Odoo Calendar events during the sync and treat them as new events, causing Outlook to send email invitations to all event attendees.
+   After one user syncs their Outlook calendar to the Leansoft database, unwanted email notifications are unavoidable because the first synchronized user's events will be in the Leansoft Calendar.
+If the Leansoft database is shared amongst multiple users, and another user wants to sync their Outlook calendar with Leansoft Calendar, Outlook will again pull the existing Leansoft Calendar events during the sync and treat them as new events, causing Outlook to send email invitations to all event attendees.

-   In summary, once a user synchronizes their Outlook calendar with the Odoo calendar:
+   In summary, once a user synchronizes their Outlook calendar with the Leansoft calendar:

-   - Creating an event in Odoo causes Outlook to send an invitation to all event attendees.
+   - Creating an event in Leansoft causes Outlook to send an invitation to all event attendees.
-   - Deleting an event in Odoo causes Outlook to send a cancellation to all event attendees.
+   - Deleting an event in Leansoft causes Outlook to send a cancellation to all event attendees.
-   - Unarchiving an event in Odoo causes Outlook to send an invitation to all event attendees.
+   - Unarchiving an event in Leansoft causes Outlook to send an invitation to all event attendees.
-   - Archiving an event in Odoo causes Outlook to send a cancellation to all event attendees.
+   - Archiving an event in Leansoft causes Outlook to send a cancellation to all event attendees.
    - Adding a contact to an event causes Outlook to send an invitation to all event attendees.
    - Removing a contact from an event causes Outlook to send a cancellation to all event attendees.

-Sync Odoo Calendar and Outlook
+Sync Leansoft Calendar and Outlook
 ------------------------------

-In the Odoo database, go to the :guilabel:`Calendar` module and click the :guilabel:`Outlook` sync button.
+In the Leansoft database, go to the :guilabel:`Calendar` module and click the :guilabel:`Outlook` sync button.
 The page will redirect to a Microsoft login page, and the user is asked to log in to their account, if they are not already, and grant the required permissions.

 .. image:: outlook/outlook-sync-button.png
    :align: center
-   :alt: The "Outlook" sync button in Odoo Calendar.
+   :alt: The "Outlook" sync button in Leansoft Calendar.

 The synchronization is a two-way process, meaning that events are reconciled in both accounts (Outlook and Odoo).